FlipsideCrypto/fsc-evm/models/doc_descriptions/defi/lending.md

 {% docs evm_borrower %}

-It's the address of the user who is borrowing or repaying the loan, depending on the action.
+The address of the user who initiated the borrow action.

 {% enddocs %}